Puerto Vallarta With Kids

 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 It’s our tradition to go to Puerto Vallarta over July 4th weekend, we have been 4 years in a row so far!
 Though we do venture out of the hotel to explore and eat yummy food, this is a mostly relaxing trip for us since all our other trips throughout the year are filled with things to do!
 The flight is short from SoCal, making this an easy trip.

 WHERE TO STAY IN PUERTO VALLARTA WITH KIDS

-We always stay at the CasaMagna Marriott which was awesome!
+Looking for the best family friendly hotel in Puerto Vallarta?
+We always stay at the CasaMagna Marriott which is awesome!
 On our last trip, we got an upgrade to a huge oceanfront suite.
 The suite had a living room, dining room, bedroom, huge bathroom area and a wraparound massive balcony that overlooked the ocean.
 There was a huge 8 person table outside where we dined on some nights with friends.
 The staff here is amazing, there really is nothing negative to say about this hotel and their reviews speak for themselves.

 The balcony hat an outdoor tub which was a huge hit with the kids!